A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Sound Speed Estimation by MDF-RAGAN

 \subsection{Generator}

-The core objective of the generator is to map the fused features from multiple sources to detailed perturbations of the SSP at the target location, and thus reconstruct temperature-induced variations in the ocean on the sound velocity distribution.
-The entire network consists of three stages in sequence: feature encoding and fusion, cross-modal cross-attention, and perturbation decoding.
+The primary objective of the generator is to map fused multi-source features into detailed SSP perturbations at the target location, thereby reconstructing ocean temperature-induced variations in the sound velocity distribution.
+The entire network operates sequentially through three stages: feature encoding and fusion, cross-modal cross-attention, and perturbation decoding.